 The cultural process is primarily associated with phosphorus common in fertilizers and treated sewage.
-Phosphorus is the main actor as it a strong stimulator of algae growth.
+Phosphorus is the main actor as it is a strong stimulator of algae growth.
 The process is characterized by excessive plant and algal growth in the water bodies.

 In the natural process, the ecosystem continuously cycles the matter with the aid of plants and green algae to create a food base for herbivorous and carnivorous from the dissolved chemicals.
-Dead animals and plant materials are also decomposed by aerobic and anaerobic decomposers into simple forms that be easily recycled into the natural cycles.
+Dead animals and plant materials are also decomposed by aerobic and anaerobic decomposers into simple forms that can be easily recycled into the natural cycles.

-The oligotrophic water bodies have a rich supply of oxygen, unlike the algae rich eutrophic water bodies.
+The oligotrophic water bodies have a rich supply of oxygen, unlike the algae-rich eutrophic water bodies.
 A good scenario of how human activities affect the ecology of water bodies is when humans dump sewage into water bodies.
 Dumping untreated sewage into a water body, for example, results in the fertilization of the algae, increasing their growth.

-As the algae increases and dies, the aerobic decomposers also increase resulting in a higher demand for oxygen in the water body.
-If the demand for oxygen is very high, it could outstrip the supply making it difficult for fishes and aquatic organisms to survive in the water bodies.
+As the algae increases and dies, the aerobic decomposers also increase, resulting in a higher demand for oxygen in the water body.
+If the demand for oxygen is very high, it could outstrip the supply, making it difficult for fishes and aquatic organisms to survive in the water bodies.

 Various Causes of Cultural Eutrophication

 Concentrated animal feeding operations are characterized by high discharge of artificial nutrients into rivers, lakes, and oceans.
-The nutrients accumulate in high concentrations plaguing the water bodies with algal blooms and cyanobacteria.
+The nutrients accumulate in high concentrations, plaguing the water bodies with algal blooms and cyanobacteria.

-3. Sewage and industrial discharge
+3. Sewage and Industrial Discharge

-Untreated sewage and industrial wastage, especially in major towns and developing countries can get access to water bodies and stimulate the growth of algal blooms and other aquatic plants, threatening the survival of aquatic life in many ways.
+Untreated sewage and industrial wastage, especially in major towns and developing countries, can get access to water bodies and stimulate the growth of algal blooms and other aquatic plants, threatening the survival of aquatic life in many ways.

 If aquiculture is not properly managed, food particles and fish excretion can find their way into water bodies, creating a good environment for dense growth microscopic floating plants.

 When humans cut trees, they increase the likeliness of eutrophication.
 Trees play an important role in holding the soil together.
-When trees are cut, soil erosion occurs, which carries the sediment and other nutrients into water bodies creating a suitable environment for the explosive growth of algae blooms.
+When trees are cut, soil erosion occurs, which carries the sediment and other nutrients into water bodies, creating a suitable environment for the explosive growth of algae blooms.

 Effects of Cultural Eutrophication

-1. Deterioration of water quality
+1. Deterioration of Water Quality

 In fact, the idea of using nutrient-rich water by some people sounds insane.
 If, for instance, a water source is affected, those dependent on nutrient-rich water would be unable to use the water until the quality improves.

 Besides, the algal blooms are highly toxic.
 They even become more toxic in anaerobic conditions.
 Their presence in water bodies declines the availability of clean drinking water.

-2. Threatens survival of aquatic life
+2. Threatens Survival of Aquatic Life

 A common characteristic of eutrophication is the explosive growth of phytoplankton and other plants.
-The explosive growth of plants increases the demand for oxygen resulting in a reduced availability of dissolved oxygen for respiration by other aquatic plants and animals in the water.
+The explosive growth of plants increases the demand for oxygen, resulting in a reduced availability of dissolved oxygen for respiration by other aquatic plants and animals in the water.

 The poison can cause death to humans and animals if ingested at the least concentration in drinking water.
 The toxic compounds can also go up the food chain through bio-accumulation and bio-magnification, causing other health complications like cancers.